-Region South America
+I Region South America

-Country Uruguay
+C ountry Uruguay

-2017 CDI Rank 23/180
+2010 CDI Rank 23/180

-2017 CPI Score 70
+2018 CPI Score 70

-The Law on Bribery Bribery of Domestic Officials Anti-corruption provisions concerning bribery of domestic officials are mainly found in the Uruguayan Criminal Code, the Anti-Corruption Act (Law N° 17.060) and the Statute of Public Servants.
-Offering a bribe: • It is a criminal offense for a person to induce a public official to accept an economic benefit in exchange for an advantage related to the performance or the delay or failure to perform any act of his/her office.
+The Law on Bribery Bribery of Domestic Officials Anti-corruption provisions concerning bribery of domestic officials are mainly found in the Uruguayan Criminal Code, the Anti-Corruption Act (Law N° 17.060), and the Statute of Public Servants.
+Offering a bribe: It is a criminal offense for a person to induce a public official to accept an economic benefit in exchange for an advantage related to the performance or the delay or failure to perform any act of his/her office.
 Violations are subject to one-half to two-thirds of the sanction prescribed for the crime that the public official is induced to commit if the offer is accepted (see "Receiving a bribe" below).
 It is considered a special aggravating circumstance to bribe a police officer or an official responsible for the investigation and prosecution of illegal activities.
 Receiving a bribe: • In violation of official duties: It is a criminal offense for a public official to receive or accept, directly or indirectly, an undue benefit or promise of benefit, in return for the delay or omission of an act in conflict with his/her duties, or in exchange for the performance of an act contrary to his/her duties.
-Violations are subject to 12 months to 6 years imprisonment, a ban from holding public functions for a period of 2 to 6 years, and a penalty ranging from 50 UR (approximately US \$1,405) to 10,000 UR (approximately US \$281,150) (Art.
+Violations are subject to 12 months to six years of imprisonment, a ban from holding public functions for a period of two to six years, and a penalty ranging from 50 UR (approximately USD 1,405) to 10,000 UR (approximately USD 281,150) (Art.
 158 Criminal Code).
 The following facts are considered aggravating circumstances, increasing the penalty by one-third to one-half: (i) entering into a contract which involves the public official's agency; (ii) the execution of an act in contravention of the legal administrative procedures provided for the acquisition of goods or services; and (iii) the damages or benefit that the bribe could cause in a Civil or Criminal proceeding. • For the performance of official duties: It is a criminal offense for a public official to receive or accept an undue benefit or promise of benefit, in exchange for performing an act inherent to his/her functions.
-Violations are subject to 3 mon
+Violations are subject t

 Bribery of Foreign Officials In general terms, there is no criminal liability attached to the bribery of foreign officials.
-However, there is a specific regulation for those particular public officials who offer or promise an economic advantage in return for the foreign public official's performance of an act that would provide a benefit or advantage in the execution of international trade.
-Violations are subject to 3 months to 3 years imprisonment.
+However, there is a specific regulation for those particular public officials who offer or promise an economic advantage in return for the foreign public official's performance of an act that would provide a benefit or advantage in connection with international trade business and activities.
+Violations are subject to three months to three years of imprisonment.
 The Criminal Code does not punish the foreign official who receives the gift (Art.
 29 of the Anti-Corruption Act).

 This specific provision was adopted from the OAS Anti-Corruption Convention (article VIII).